mazzottidr/RNAseq_pipeline_NGS2013/README.md

 5- Run PREPAREFILES_RNAseq_group.sh (This will prepare the reference transcriptome file)

 	bash PREPAREFILES_RNAseq_group.sh <reference.fasta>

-6- Create folders for each sample to be proccessed (example for 4 samples is shown below)
+6- Create folders for each sample to be proccessed (example for 4 samples is shown below).

 	mkdir sample1
 	mkdir sample2